science-periodicals/web-verse/README.md

 - Taking first and last Sentences (ok if that's the same)
 - taking the first character from the first three words of each sentence

-Such identifier has been shown to provide (for articles at least)
+Such identifiers [have been shown](http://2014.jsconf.eu/speakers/michael-donohoe-deeplink-to-anything-on-the-web.html) to provide (for articles at least)

 - Uniqueness
 - Consistency